Mysterious monolith puzzle has been solved by internet sleuths

-A few days ago the internet went wild at the discovery of a metallic monolith mysteriously standing in the middle of the Utah desert.
-Discovered by the Utah's Department of Public Safety, the rumor mill quickly began churning.
+A few days ago, the internet went wild at the discovery of a metallic monolith mysteriously standing in the middle of the Utah desert.
+The rumor mill quickly began churning at the find by Utah's Department of Public Safety.
 Was it aliens?
-Has 2001: A Space Odyssey been brought to life?
+Had 2001: A Space Odyssey been brought to life?

-Thanks to some particularly devoted Reddit users, we now know that the likelihood of it being anything extraterrestrial is slim (though if it was going to happen, I think we can all agree that 2020 would have been the year).
+Thanks to some particularly devoted Reddit users, we now know the likelihood of it being anything extraterrestrial is slim (though if it were going to happen, I think we can all agree 2020 would have been the year).

-The location had also been used in a number of other TV shows and movies, from more recent films like 127 Hours and Mission: Impossible 2, stretching all the way back to classic westerns in the 1940s and 1960s -- though the chances that the westerns left behind a 10-12 foot metal monolith is about as unlikely as the alien scenario.
+The location had also been used in a number of other TV shows and movies, from more recent films like 127 Hours and Mission: Impossible 2, stretching all the way back to classic westerns in the 1940s and 1960s -- though the chances that the westerns left behind a 10- to 12-foot metal monolith is about as unlikely as the alien scenario.

 Authorities ask that people don't seek out the monolith themselves, as they may well become stranded in the desert and need to be rescued.